Nepal’s prime minister resigns as protests against the government and corruption rage on

 “Stop the ban on social media.
 Stop corruption, not social media,” the crowds chanted, waving national flags.

-Seven of the 19 killed and scores of the wounded were taken to the National Trauma Center, the country’s main hospital.

-“Many of them are in serious condition and appear to have been shot in the head and chest,” said Dr. Badri Risa, who works at the hospital.
-Families waited for news of their relatives while people lined up to donate blood.

 Before he resigned, Oli said he would form an investigating committee that would submit a report on the shooting in 15 days.
-He added that compensation would be given to the families of those who were killed and those who were wounded would receive free treatment.
+He added that compensation would be given to the families of those who were killed, and that those who were wounded would receive free treatment.

 Social media ban